aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Operations/merge/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Merge
 ---

-## Working with merger on an Excel file.
+## Working with merger on an Excel file

 - [How to merge multi Excel files into an Excel file.](/cells/merge/multi-files/)
 - [How to merge an Excel Workbooks into other Excel file.](/cells/workbook/merge/)